Skip to content

 Three layers to know:

-1. Levelsdebug, info, success, warn, error.
+1. Levelsdebug, info, success, warn, error, fatal.
 The min-level filter drops anything below the threshold before fan-out runs.

 2. Channels — destinations the entry fans out to.
 Console for terminal, FileLog for human-readable files, JSONFileLog for structured logs that observability tools can ingest.
 Subscribe to as many as you need.